How to check website loading time

 Optimizing website speed for mobile browsers is equally important for businesses as mobile web traffic contributes to 52% of total web traffic.
-Refer to this article on Why page speed matters to learn how speed can be a major differentiator for a website’s growth.

 Teams must consider testing a website’s loading time across a range of device-browser combinations at regular intervals.
 This enables them to gain actionable insights for specific web pages.
 It also helps them evaluate which web pages are taking too long to load or identify if there is a specific browser for which the website needs to be optimized.

 Users access websites accessed through thousands of different devices and browsers.
 However, testing a website’s speed across a range of real devices and browsers can be challenging without the right tools at hand.
 Additionally, calculating relevant metrics such as Time to first byte (TTFB), Response time, Page load time, DOM processing for each browser can be a cumbersome task, especially it if has to be done manually.